The woodlot is closed for the season.

 - Only those who have a current, signed contract with OSMP may get firewood;

-- The signed contract must be in your possession when picking up wood.
-You must present it to OSMP staff, if requested to do so;
+- The signed contract or electronic confirmation and a photo ID must be in your possession when picking up wood.
+You must present them to OSMP staff, if requested to do so;

-- You may access and remove firewood only during the hours of operation noted below;
+- You may access and remove firewood only during the listed hours of operation;

 - You may take no more than one-half cord (4’x4’x4’) of wood per day;